How to increase productivity when working from home [5 step practical guide for teams and individuals]

 You cannot demand from yourself or your employees levels of productivity that have not been previously agreed.

 Thus, to ensure the best results, it is necessary to communicate to the team what is expected, what tasks must be performed, the demands for quality of work, among other aspects.
+Utilizing tools like WhatsApp Shared Inbox that empowers sales, support and marketing teams to better manage their communication, consolidate their efforts and better serve their customers.

 Otherwise, when they do not meet these veiled expectations, there will be frustration for both management and the employees themselves, who do not know the parameters of service provision.
 Set clear objectives.